robidev/open_scada_dms/README.md

-redis-commander 	for redis administration  	http/8082	admin		admin influxdb 		for influxdb administration	https/8086	admin		administrator portainer		for docker administration	https/9443	admin		Administrator ifs			for connection to RTU's		-		-		-
+redis-commander 	for redis administration  	http/8082	admin		admin influxdb 		for influxdb administration	https/8086	admin		administrator portainer		for docker administration	https/9443	admin		Administrator

+ifs			for connection to RTU's		-		-		-
+static_dataprovider   for static datapoints solver    for solving power flow in the network

 # Testing